-Some indicators fall into several categories instead of a single one.
+Some quality assurance metrics fall into several categories instead of a single one.

 Table of Contents